Christmas Shopping (album)

 Christmas Shopping is a Christmas album by Buck Owens and His Buckaroos released in 1968 charting for one week at # 31 on Billboards Best Best For Christmas Album chart.
 It is his second holiday-themed album, following 1965's Christmas with Buck Owens.

-It was re-issued on CD by Sundazed Records in 1999, and again via digital download in 2011.
+It was re-issued on CD by Sundazed Music in 1999, and again via digital download in 2011.

 Reception

 In his Allmusic review, critic Cub Koda called the album "a more slickly produced album than its predecessor."

 Track listing

 All songs by Buck Owens unless otherwise noted.